erlangMS/documentation/guia_ldap_erlangms/Readme.md

-Quick Guide for Java Developers
+Quick Guide for LDAP Service
 ===

-This guide summarizes the knowledge that is needed to work with the new architecture Erlangms in the Java environment.
+This guide summarizes the knowledge that is needed to work with LDAP v3 service

 ## Will be covered in this guide

-* installation of the Java development environment
-* development of services with the ems-java SDK
+* Introduction
-* deployment and execution of services on the ems-bus bus
+* Installation and configuration of the bus
-* writing Tests with Jasmine Javascript Framework